ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

   </details>

 The pipeline specification follows the structure defined in the :ref:`pipeline_schema`, a very important part of EasyLink.
-The EasyLink pipeline schema enforces the standard patterns that implementations of each step in the linkage process must each input or output data file.
+The EasyLink pipeline schema enforces the standard patterns that implementations of each step in the linkage process must follow.
-These standard patterns, which implementations of each step in the linkage process must follow, enable easy configuration and swapping.
+These standard patterns enable easy configuration and swapping.

 There are some flexible sections in the pipeline schema, such as :ref:`cloneable sections <cloneable_sections>`, which allow a pipeline to create multiple copies of that section and use different implementations or inputs for each copy.
 We'll see one of those soon.